-As someone interested in history and especially World War II, there are two places that represent the most hallowed ground.
-The first is the USS Arizona at Pearl Harbor and the second is here, the Normandy American Cemetery.
+As someone with an interest in history (and especially World War II), in my opinion, there are two places that represent the most hallowed ground.
+The first is the USS Arizona at Pearl Harbor and the second is here; the Normandy American Cemetery.

-The cemetery is the final resting place for 9,388 American soldiers killed mostly in the events of D-Day and in further action during the liberation of Europe.
+9,388 American soldiers killed mostly in the events of D-Day and in further action during the liberation of Europe are buried here.

 This location is near the first, temporary cemetery created on June 8, 1944.
-These 172 acres are free of charge or tax to the United States and managed by the American Battle Monuments Commission.
-This agency manages 55 cemeteries and monuments all over the world, 25 of which are in France.
+France provides these 172 acres are free of charge or tax to the United States and managed by the American Battle Monuments Commission (AMBC).
+AMBC manages 55 cemeteries and monuments all over the world, 25 of which are in France.
 Today’s cemetery’s dedication occurred on July 18, 1956.

 Looking to the north, the site where many of these men (boys, really) lost their lives can be seen – Omaha Beach.

 Today’s visit falls on Memorial Day.
-A special time to visit the Normandy American Cemetery because with all of the headstones are French and American Flags.
+A special time to visit the Normandy American Cemetery because French and American Flags adorn each headstone.
 Usually, the headstones are bare, with only sporadic floral arrangements or single flowers at their bases.

-While the crosses give a very uniform look – an overwhelming one to be sure – the sacrifices of jewish soldiers are noted with the Star of David headstone.
+The crosses give a very uniform look; an overwhelming one to be sure.
+Sacrifices of Jewish soldiers stand out due to the Star of David headstones.

-The burials are not separated by rank; officers and enlisted men are side-by-side.
+Burials are not by rank; officers and enlisted men are side-by-side.

-Three Medal of Honor Winners are here at Normandy.
-These headstones stand apart from the rest.
-Two of them, Jimmie Monteith, Jr. and Frank Peregory, are both from Virginia.
+Three Medal of Honor Winners are buried here at Normandy.
+The design of these headstones stands apart from the rest.
+Two of them, Jimmie Monteith, Jr., and Frank Peregory, are from Virginia.